darlean-io/darlean.ts/examples/src/oracle/1_the_basics/readme.md

-# Part 1 - The basics
+# Distributed Oracle - Part 1 - The basics

 This example illustrates the implementation of a simple oracle that can answers questions like "What was the temperature of yesterday" and "What is the price of milk".